Geraldkigotho/NLP-tweet-sentiment-project/README.md

  **Observation**

 Analyzing the most frequent words in positive tweet sentiments reveals interesting insights into customer sentiment toward Apple and Google products.
-For instance, words like `ipad and google` dominate positive sentiments towards Apple, indicating a strong appreciation for its
+For instance, words like `iPad and Google` dominate positive sentiments towards Apple, indicating a strong appreciation for its
-On the other hand, positive tweets about Google frequently feature words like `google`  This analysis helps google and apple to understand the specific aspects that drive positive sentiment for each brand, enabling them to tailor marketing strategies and product recommendations accordingly.
+On the other hand, positive tweets about Google frequently feature words like `google`  This analysis helps google and Apple to understand the specific aspects that drive positive sentiment for each brand, enabling them to tailor marketing strategies and product recommendations accordingly.

 ![image](https://github.com/user-attachments/assets/bdcc943c-152b-4ef9-94d4-c8b62d89ce1a)